-Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments The initial dosage should be based on the degree of renal impairment.
-Intuniv (guanfacine ER) 8 to 24 h Tablets Oral Daily in the morning or evening The tablets should not be crushed, chewed, or broken prior to swallowing; they should not be administered with high fat meals, due to increased exposure It may be necessary to reduce the dosage in patients with significant renal and hepatic impairment.
+Drug Duration of action Available Formulations Route Usual Recommended Frequency Comments late afternoon/ early evening hepatic insufficiency, for use with strong CYP2D6 inhibitors, and for patients known to be CYP2D6 poor metabolizers.
+The capsules are not intended to be opened and should be taken whole.
+Kapvay (clonidine ER) At least 10 to 12 h Tablets Oral Daily at bedtime or twice daily divided doses With twice daily dosing, either an equal or higher split dosage should be given at bedtime.
+The tablets should not be crushed, chewed, or broken prior to swallowing.
+The initial dosage should be based on the degree of renal impairment.
+Intuniv (guanfacine ER) At least 8 to 12 h Tablets Oral Daily in the morning or evening The tablets should not be crushed, chewed, or broken prior to swallowing; they should not be administered with high fat meals, due to increased exposure.
+It may be necessary to reduce the dosage in patients with significant renal and hepatic impairment.
+Qelbree (viloxazine ER) Throughout the day (specific duration not reported) Capsule Oral Daily The capsule may be swallowed whole or may be administered by sprinkling the capsule contents